frankhuettner/NewsvendorModel.jl/docs/src/x20_model_options.md

-# Further options for specifiying the model
+# Further options when specifying the model

 You can pass the following optional keyword arguments in the *definition* of a newsvendor model `NVModel(cost, price, demand [; kwargs])`: